What Do Notaries Do? A Comprehensive Guide to Their Duties and Importance

 Are training programs required to become a notary?

-Yes, most states require completion of a training program that covers essential duties and legal requirements, including verifying identities, administering oaths, and keeping accurate records.
+Yes, most states require the completion of a training program that covers essential duties and legal requirements, including verifying identities, administering oaths, and keeping accurate records.

 What is the purpose of a notary’s surety bond?